Abhishek-Githu-home/MagentoCypress/README.md

 # MagentoCypress
-This is Magento Software testing board automated with cypress with javascript project
+This is Magento Software Testing Board website automated through Cypress with JavaScript for derived positive flows